iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > A 5-year-old can't even figure this out and I'm a freaking 7-year-old and I wasn't able to figure this out literally wants you to set up and I do not want to set up<br> :date: __2020-12-30 01:01:03__

 > This app does not allow me to enable the alert feature.
 Bummer<br> :date: __2020-12-28 16:35:06__

-> No one is getting codes from the department of health so this app is useless<br> :date: __2020-12-28 14:41:38__

-> Scans contacts and Bluetooth to track and count other people around you to find people who violate the unconstitutional gathering limits mandate by gov wolf.<br> :date: __2020-12-26 02:47:16__